sungiant/sdf/README.md

 ### Shadows

 Calculating shadows in this context is surprisingly straightforward.
 For each pixel the depth buffer can be used to calculate the point `p` in the scene corresponding to the position on the surface for that pixel (if there is one), then calculate a ray from `p` towards a light source at position `l`.
-Next sphere trace along that ray - if the resultant depth is less than the distance between `p` and `l` we can determine that the surface at `p` is occluded by something and as such the pixel should be considered to be in shadow.
+Next sphere trace along that ray - if the resultant depth is less than the distance between `p` and `l` we can determine that the surface at `p` is occluded and as such the pixel should be considered to be in shadow.

 | Hard Shadows | Processing cost |
 |:---:|:---:|
 |<img src="/renders/render-06-shadow-hard.png" width="320" height="180" />|<img src="/renders/render-08-shadow-steps.png" width="320" height="180" />|

-Soft shadows are also straightforward, albeit they require keeping track of additional data whilst sphere tracing the rays towards the light sources.
+Soft shadows are also straightforward, albeit they require keeping track of additional data whilst sphere tracing the rays to the light sources.
 The particular data needed is the minimum cone ratio observed whilst sphere tracing.
 The cone ratio can be calculated each iteration as the ratio of the step size over the total distance covered.
 The minimum observed result is then directly proportional to the soft shadow penumbra.
 Ignation Quilezles does a great job of explaining this in detail [here](https://www.iquilezles.org/www/articles/rmshadows/rmshadows.htm).

 | Soft Shadows |
 |:---:|